 It’s conceivable that traditional vendors could enter this new space, which would be comforting for buyers.
 But for now, it seems it goes too far against their vested interests, and they encourage their customers to continue to buy integrated systems, just as they’ve always done.

 So that leaves buyers faced with a new and relatively unknown set of suppliers.
 Bare-metal-switches are now widely available from companies such as Edge-core and Delta Networks.
 Although these might seem like unfamiliar brands to a carrier, there are a few things that should be reassuring: firstly they use the same (and often newer) silicon that is inside existing systems from traditional vendors; secondly, they are built on the same production lines (vendors don’t build their own equipment these days); and thirdly, these ‘small’ brands can belong to ‘big’ companies.
-For example, Edge-core is part of the Accton group, a company with over $1Bn turnover, that manufacturers much of the established vendors’ kit already going into carrier networks.
+For example, Edge-core is part of a company with over $1Bn turnover, that manufacturers much of the established vendors’ kit already going into carrier networks.

 And what of the software players, like RtBrick?
 Well, firstly RtBrick is well funded with investors that include Deutsch Telekom Capital Partners and Swisscom Ventures, and staffed by some of the best routing engineers in the world.
 And secondly, the very nature of starting software development from scratch has freed RtBrick and others from the technical debt that traditional vendors have to support, meaning its software is leaner, simpler and less prone to bugs – that is, inherently lower risk.